Last updated 20th June 2023

 AdhereTech is a clever system that helps you keep track of your prescriptions.
 But if you’re new to the service then you’ll need it explained to you.

-The company chose to use animated video to do this and base the characters on their actual audience.
+The company chose to use an animated explainer video to do this and base the characters on their actual audience.
 This helps the viewer put themselves in the characters’ shoes.

 In the healthcare marketing video we see a map showing how many people are already using the service, this is a great way to give social proof and encourage people to sign up themselves.